u-root/u-bmc/README.md

 u-bmc uses the Taskfile build system, install it using their [official installation guide](https://taskfile.dev/#/installation).

 Packages needed:
-- gcc-arm-none-eabi
-- mtd-utils
 - go
+- gcc-arm-none-eabi (for arm32)
-- make
+- gcc-aarch64-linux-gnu (for arm64)
+- mtd-utils (for targets using flash)
+- erofs-utils (for targets using block devices)
 - fakeroot
 - flex
 - bison